 bool OEAddExplicitHydrogens(OEMol &mol, bool polarOnly=false, bool set3D=true) bool OEAddExplicitHydrogens(OEMolBase &mol, bool polarOnly=false, bool set3D=true) bool OEAddExplicitHydrogens(OEMCMolBase &mol, bool polarOnly=false, bool set3D=true)

-If the ‘set3D’ parameter is true, the default, and the molecule is three dimensional (i.e. OEMolBase::GetDimension returns a value of three or more) this routine automatically calls the OESet3DHydrogenGeom function on any hydrogen atom in the molecule that has the same coordinates as its parent atom.
+If true, the default, and the molecule is 3D, then the OESet3DHydrogenGeom function is automatically called on any hydrogen atom in the molecule that has the same coordinates as its parent heavy atom.

-The form of the OEAddExplicitHydrogens function operates only on the specified OEAtomBase.
-This function creates a new OEAtomBase for every implicit hydrogen on ‘atm’, as given by OEAtomBase::GetImplicitHCount.
-The new hydrogen atoms are given the same coordinates as their parent, ‘atm’.
+This function creates a new OEAtomBase for every implicit hydrogen on ‘hvyatom’, as given by OEAtomBase::GetImplicitHCount.
+The new hydrogen atoms are given the same coordinates as their parent, ‘hvyatom’.
 This function currently always returns true.
-To set the 3D geometry of these atoms, call the OESet3DHydrogenGeom function.
+To set the 2D or 3D geometry of these atoms, call the OESet2DHydrogenGeom or OESet3DHydrogenGeom functions, respectively.